-42b.
-When assessing zero rated offers and/or programmes, NRAs may consider the extent to which the programme meets what BEREC would consider best practice by being open to all CAPs of a particular category and, for open programmes, whether the terms on which CAPs may join the programme are transparent, non-discriminatory, fair and reasonable.

-42c.
-When assessing whether the terms for joining an open zero-rating programme are transparent, NRAs may consider the extent to which they are publicly available, as well as the availability of the ISP's contact details, and the procedure and regular timeframe for processing request to join the programme.
-NRAs may also consider whether the process for CAPs to apply to join a programme is straightforward, e.g. via a standardised online form on the ISP's website, and whether a list of participants to the programme is publicly available.
-Transparency for end-users as to which content provided by a CAP in the programme is zero-rated and which is not may also be relevant.
-For example, if the music content of a particular music application is zero-rated but data used for advertising in that application is not zero-rated, this should be clearly explained to the end-user, at a prominent place and before the end-user decides to use the application.

-42d.
-When assessing whether the terms for joining an open zero-rating programme are non-discriminatory, NRAs may consider whether the same technical and commercial conditions are applicable to all CAPs within the zero rated category, for example, where admission to a programme does not depend on the number of users or the turnover of the CAP concerned.
+- 42b.
+When assessing zero-rated offers and/or programmes, NRAs may consider the extent to which the programme is open to all CAPs of a particular category and whether the terms on which CAPs may join the programme are transparent, non-discriminatory, fair and reasonable. - 42c.
+When assessing whether the terms for joining an open zero-rating programme are transparent for CAPs, NRAs may consider the extent to which they are publicly available, as well as the availability of the ISP's contact details, and the procedure and regular timeframe for processing a request to join the programme.
+NRAs may also consider whether the process for CAPs to apply to join a programme is straightforward, e.g. via a standardised online form on the ISP's website, and whether a list of participants to the programme is publicly available. - 42d.
+When assessing whether the terms for joining an open zero-rating programme are non-discriminatory, NRAs may consider whether the same technical and commercial conditions are applicable to all CAPs within the zero-rated category, for example, where admission to a programme does not depend on the number of users or the turnover of the CAP concerned.
 Furthermore, for a programme to be considered non-discriminatory, joining the programme should be possible irrespective of the location of the CAP, origin or destination of the information, content, application or service offered within the category.
 NRAs may also consider whether the processing of requests to enter the programme is also non-discriminatory.
-The more divergent the time period for accepting different CAPs into a zero-rating programme, the more likely it is that this might have an effect on competition between CAPs, and therefore on end-user rights and innovation on the internet.
+The more divergent the time period for accepting different CAPs into a zero-rating programme, the more likely it is that this might have an effect on competition between CAPs, and therefore on end-user rights and innovation on the internet. - 42e.

-42e.
 When assessing whether the terms for joining an open zero-rating programme are fair and reasonable, NRAs may consider the extent to which the commercial and technical conditions to enter the programme may form a barrier to enter the programme.
 A fee, if applicable, to enter the programme for example may be deemed unreasonable.
 NRAs should carefully consider complaints from CAPs about any difficulties experienced in joining zero-rating programmes.